eyalBarGit/taskForce/README.md

 # TaskForce - Trello like app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using react.js .

 ## Available Scripts